 If you want more information you can buy my book the Pomme Company which was published in the fall of 2012.

 I write about Apple because people including Apple employees still tell me that they enjoy my perspective especially in world of people who are often blinded by Apple’s fame and high stock price.

 Someone has to tell the story of the thousands of people who kept the lights on at Apple before success found the company, and until someone else speaks up, I will continue to tell the Apple story as fairly as possible.

 My perspective is that of someone who uses Macs, Windows, Linux and who is an ex-insider and an Apple computer user since August 1982.

-For over three years, I have worked for a company that uses Macs so they are part of my business life which you will find at my About Me page with more detailed information available on my LinkedIn profile.
+For over five years, I have worked for a company that uses Macs so they are part of my business life which you will find at my About Me page with more detailed information available on my LinkedIn profile.
 I also have an Amazon author profile page which lists all the books that I have written.
 There is some more pre-Apple history and details of our life on the North Carolina coast my homepage.

 Click the following link for more information about the coast of North Carolina between Beaufort and Swansboro.